In Depth: DaVinci Resolve Studio vs the Free Version (Updated)

 Yes, DaVinci Resolve Studio comes with a Lifetime License.
 This means that you will never pay for any upgrades in the future.
 In other words, there is no monthly cloud licensing to worry about.
 There are no yearly fees to keep using the DaVinci Resolve Studio.
-Just make sure you’ve held on to your serial number and dongle to run it.
+Just make sure you’ve held on to your serial number to run it.
 Any older version of Blackmagic DaVinci Resolve Studio can be updated to the current version for free.
 If you bought a license 5 years ago, you can still upgrade it!
 I had a license for Resolve Studio version 11 with a dongle, and because I still have the serial number, I could go to the Blackmagic website and download the current version.

 How to update your older version of DaVinci Resolve Studio to the latest release

 1. Go to the DaVinci Resolve page on Blackmagic Design’s website.